How To Prepare A Contingency Plan

 On the other hand, how would you describe those people that barely have a Plan A let alone a Plan B?
 They always seem to be living their life on the edge, going from one crisis and emergency to the next with minimal progress and traction being made as they go through the throes of their daily lives.
-What’s more, they leave a wake of destruction behind them of other people they have negatively impacted due to poor IT project planning on their part.
+What’s more, they leave a wake of destruction behind them of other people they have negatively impacted due to poor project planning on their part.

 Which type of project manager are you?
 Do you always have a Plan B to fall back on or are you living your professional life on the edge and leaving a trail of chaos and despair behind you?
-If you fall into the second category, read on for some suggestions on how to incorporate Plan B into your IT project planning process.
+If you fall into the second category, read on for some suggestions on how to incorporate Plan B into your project planning process.

 Why You Need Plan B